Editor's note: The issue of husband scarcity is not peculiar to Nigeria alone, rather, some women around the world also face the same problem.

-He said apart from the fact that the number of men who die annually keeps increasing; the birth rate ratio of female children outnumbers the male children.
+He said apart from the fact that the number of men who die annually keeps increasing; the birth rate ratio of female children outnumbers male children.

-Tijani noted that Islam permits a man to marry a maximum of four wives if he has the capacity to cater for them equally, adding that if every man marries at least two wives, then most women - unmarried, divorced or single would eventually get their own partners.
+Tijani noted that Islam permits a man to marry a maximum of four wives if he has the capacity to cater to them equally, adding that if every man marries at least two wives, then most women - unmarried, divorced or single would eventually get their own partners.

-He advised that the pastors should also encourage their men to marry more than a wife based on the reality on ground.
+He advised that the pastors should also encourage their men to marry more than a wife based on the reality on the ground.